Cwantic/Documentation/Python/index.md

 MetaPiping offers to users the possibility to manipulate data produced by the software in order to operate custom treatment.

-These manipulations can be done via **Python** scripts, a simple and well documented language, with great free mathematical, scientific and computer libraries, appreciated by engineers.
+These manipulations can be done via **Python** scripts.
+Python is a simple and well documented language, appreciated by engineers, with great free mathematical, scientific and computer libraries.

 A script contains one or more *.py files and can use a **python virtual environment**.